TikTok's Simple Blackhead Removal Hack Actually Works

-No dermatologist?
-No problem, especially thanks to TikTok's skin experts and beauty enthusiasts.
-Whatever your concern, the app is filled to bursting with smart skincare hacks, tips and tricks.
-Recently we discovered the only effective way to minimise dark circles and learned how to use a tinkle razor for smooth skin.
-This week, it's all about nixing blemishes – specifically blackheads.

-Wearing face masks for a prolonged period of time as well as hot, humid weather exacerbates clogged pores so it's no wonder more of us are searching for clear skin solutions.
-While TikTok certainly isn't short of them, one video in particular is going viral which demonstrates how to minimise clogged pores, especially on the nose where they can be tricky to treat.
-It's all down to Amy Chang aka Bondenavant, who suggests combining two very hardworking blackhead ingredients for the best results.
+Wearing face masks for a prolonged period of time, especially in the hot, humid weather much of the world is currently experiencing, exacerbates clogged pores — so it's no wonder more of us are searching for clear skin solutions.
+While TikTok certainly isn't short of them (some safe and effective, others not so much), one video in particular is going viral.
+It's all down to Amy Chang, aka Bondenavant, who suggests combining two very hardworking ingredients for the best results when it comes to minimizing clogged pores, especially on the nose where they can be tricky to treat.

 Advertisement